 Chapter 11: Community Service Area Subarea Planning

 This chapter uses King County's seven Community Service Areas as the framework for its renewed subarea planning program that offers long-range planning services to unincorporated communities.
-King County's community plans (except for the Fall City, West Hill and White Center Plans) are no longer in effect as separately adopted plans.
+The majority of King County's community plans (((except for the West Hill and White Center Plans))) are no longer in effect as separately adopted plans.
 In many cases, however, the plans contain valuable historical information about King County's communities and often provide background for the land uses in effect today.
 Policies from the community plans were retained as part of the Comprehensive Plan to recognize the unique characteristics of each community and to provide historical context.
 This chapter will be updated, where appropriate, to reflect the new Community Service Area subarea plans as they are adopted.

 Chapter 12: Implementation, Amendments and Evaluation

 The Comprehensive Plan policies, development regulations and Countywide Planning Policy framework have been adopted to achieve the growth management objectives of King County and the region.
-This chapter describes the county's process for amending the Comprehensive Plan and outlines and distinguishes the annual cycle and the ((four))eight year-cycle amendments.
+This chapter describes the county's process for amending the Comprehensive Plan and outlines and distinguishes the annual cycle, two-year cycle, and the ((four))eight(( ))-year-cycle amendments.
 The chapter identifies a series of major Workplan actions that will be undertaken between the major update cycles to implement or refine provisions within the Plan.
 This chapter further explains the relationship between planning and zoning.

 In Chapter 2 Urban Communities, on page 2-32, amend policy as follows: